Table of Contents

-According to the employee engagement statistics, 71% of executive managers regard employee engagement as a critical factor for a company’s success.
-That’s why they search for the best ways to engage workers more effectively.
+In addition, according to the employee engagement statistics, 71% of executive managers regard employee engagement as a critical factor for a company’s success.
+However, building a successful employee engagement program requires building the foundation with the best books.

 Some leaders have already discovered such tactics in books.
-In this article, you’ll find the must-read titles on employee engagement with reviews from business founders and managers who have picked them for this list.
+Therefore, this article aims to deliver the must-read titles on employee engagement with reviews from business founders and managers who have picked them for this list.

 Top 15 books on employee engagement you must read